 All teachers are required to keep their certificates valid and up-to-date.
-Contact the Secretary of Human Resources who can provide information on obtaining original certificates, renewing, upgrading, and adding subject areas.
+The Director of Certification and Assessment, who can provide information on obtaining original certificates, renewing, upgrading, and adding subject areas.
 This office can also assist in handling in-service activities and maintaining records of points accumulated.
 The phone number is 229-6940 or 639-2422, ext.
-115.
+2314.